-When undertaking their work, CABs have access to commercially-sensitive information.
+When undertaking its work, the CAB has access to commercially-sensitive information.
 The MSC believes that a policy and instruction on confidentiality needs to be documented to:

 - Ensure the CAB considers all aspects of confidentiality. - Allow the accreditation body to review the policy and subsequent procedures for completeness.